pupil-labs/pupil-docs/src/core/best-practices.md

 [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model: `diameter_3d`, and in pixels as observed in the eye
 videos: `diameter`.

-Pupil size in pixels is dependent on the camera to pupil distance, and is not corrected for perspective.
+Pupil size in pixels is dependent on the eye-camera to pupil distance and is not corrected for perspective.
+Pye3d, on the other hand, accounts for differences in eye-camera to pupil distances and corrects for perspective.
-The output of pye3d more accurately reflects pupil size and will thus be preferable for most users.
+It thus more accurately reflects pupil size and will be preferable for most users.

-### Camera to Pupil Distances
-Both eyes are measured independently and [adjusting the eye cameras](/core/hardware/#headset-adjustments/) such that they are of equal distance to the eyes is important if data from both eyes are used.
-- `diameter_3d` - The global scale of each radius depends on the quality of the fit of the respective pye3d eye model (see below).
-If the eye model is estimated too far away from the eye camera for one or both of the eyes, it will lead to an overestimation of the pupil radius; if the model is estimated too close to the eye camera, it will lead to an underestimation of the pupil radius.
-- `diameter` - Measured in pixels and thus dependent on the camera to pupil distance.
-Pupil size estimates will vary if unequal for both eyes

 ### pye3d model
 A well-fit [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model is important for accurate estimates of pupil size in mm.
 To generate a well-fitting model, sample sufficient gaze points from a variety of gaze angles, e.g. by moving the head around while looking at a fixed position.
-A well-fit model is visualized by a stable circle that surrounds the modelled eyeball, and this should be of an equivalent size for each eye.
+A well-fit model is visualized by a stable circle that surrounds the modelled eyeball, and this should be of an equivalent size to the respective eyeball.
 A dark blue circle indicates that the model is within physiological bounds, and a light blue circle out of physiological bounds.

 <v-img :src="require('../media/core/imgs/bp-pye3d.png')"></v-img>
 <br>